DISPATCHES FROM EXOTIC LANDS

 Chill factor – believe it or not it can get very cold on safari, especially when heading out in the pre-dawn darkness with the wind whipping through an open-sided vehicle.
 Once the sun rises the temperature can climb quickly so layers are key.
 Dress like an onion!

 For game drives, shorts, t-shirt and a long-sleeved shirt are perfect.
 Long sleeves are extremely useful for sun protection during the day and mosquito protection during the evening as well as adding another layer of warmth.
-In many areas it’s quite cold in the mornings and evenings so you will be thankful for a warm fleece or jacket during these times.
+In many areas, it’s quite cold in the mornings and evenings so you will be thankful for a warm fleece or jacket during these times.
 A light rain jacket could just save the day if you’re travelling in or on the cusp of the green season.
 Most outfitters will carry rain ponchos and blankets in their vehicles, so if the weather is unexpectedly inclement you will still be warm and dry – there is no need to overpack ‘just in case’.

 Whilst laundry services are available almost everywhere, many camps and lodges do not launder smalls for cultural reasons, so underwear is one thing that you will need to bring plenty of.
 Many camps provide a small bowl of washing powder for you to wash your own, and if not you can always request some or bring your own (a SARD stain remover stick is the perfect example).